 Redfin is a well-known discount brokerage that operates in most major cities.
 The savings are impressive, especially if you buy and sell with Redfin, but some of its agents are inexperienced.
-And while Redfin’s tech-focused approach comes with some neat features, it also means you’ll get less hands-on support than you may need.
+And while Redfin’s tech-focused approach comes with some neat features, it also means you may get less hands-on support than you need.

 - You’ll get good savings with a 1.5% listing fee.

 - Redfin’s extras, like 3D walk-throughs, can help sell your home.

 - If you buy and sell with Redfin, you can get a 0.5% listing fee refund.